Gelsleichter/DSM_GEE_M_Kenya/README.md

 ---

 Happy mapping!
-If you have questions, reach out to your instructor.
+If you have questions, reach me out.
 Enjoy exploring Mount Kenya’s environmental data with Google Earth Engine! 🌍